cartant/firebase-nightlight/README.md

 [![devDependency Status](https://img.shields.io/david/dev/cartant/firebase-nightlight.svg)](https://david-dm.org/cartant/firebase-nightlight#info=devDependencies)
 [![peerDependency Status](https://img.shields.io/david/peer/cartant/firebase-nightlight.svg)](https://david-dm.org/cartant/firebase-nightlight#info=peerDependencies)

+### What is it?

-This is an in-memory, JavaScript mock for the Firebase Web API.
+`firebase-nightlight` is an in-memory, JavaScript mock for the Firebase Web API.

+### Why might I need it?

+Unit testing services or components that use the Firebase Web API can be tedious:

+* stubbing multiple API methods for each test involves a writing a lot of code, and
+* the alternative of running tests against an actual Firebase project is slow.

+You might find using an in-memory mock that can be created and destroyed on a per-test or per-suite basis to be less frustrating.

+### How does it work?

-Each `Mock` instance mocks the properties and methods of the [`firebase`](https://firebase.google.com/docs/reference/js/firebase) namespace.
-The options passed when creating a `Mock` allow for the specification of the initial database content and authentication identities.
+Each `Mock` instance implements mocked versions of the properties and methods that are in the [`firebase`](https://firebase.google.com/docs/reference/js/firebase) namespace.
+The options passed when creating a `Mock` instance allow for the specification of the initial database content and authentication identities.

-**What is mocked?**
+### What is mocked?

 * Most of the `database` API is mocked:
     * References can be used to read, write and query data.